 The F-45-5 form is used by academies where more major injuries are sustained.
-This prompts the completion of an electronic F2508 form in the event of 'major' or 'over 7 day' absence injuries, as required by the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
+This prompts the completion of an electronic F2508 form in the event of 'major' or 'over 7 days'

+absence injuries, as required by the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 The Trust Estates Manager should also be informed.
-All F-45-5 forms are to be saved.
+All F-45-5 forms are to be saved in the SNMAT Operational Support team folder on Microsoft teams in the relevant schools' folder.